Tuesday, November 8, 2022

 We Can Be Our Many Selves

-After thirty years as an Enneagram author and coach, my awareness of the Enneagram's meaning and purpose has shifted substantially, triggered by my own experience and by clients' transformational efforts.
+After more than thirty years as an Enneagram author and coach, my awareness of the Enneagram's meaning and purpose has shifted substantially, triggered by my own and by clients' transformational experiences.

 An Enneagram line is an archetype, a collection of themes . . . meant to be engaged, participated in, wrestled with . . . the enneagram number . . . remains part of a line, part of an ongoing story . . .
 We have choices.
 We can be our many selves.
 Our lives have meaning because we are consciously living a dynamic story . . .
 When someone becomes fixated, stuck, the storytelling stops.
 We pretend that the line does not exist for us, only our "point." there is no living story, just a stagnant point of view.
 Only one end of the archetype is heard from, only one part of the discussion is allowed a voice.
 This is the fixation.